 For those of you out there who feel this is a bit too wishy-washy who might be encouraged by having a more formal framework:

-- Universities have created electives in arts and humanities (check out this one and this one offered by the University of Alberta) and the one described by Eve Purdy at Queens University here.
+- Universities have created electives in arts and humanities (check out this one and this ethics one, both offered by the University of Alberta)

 - Ali Martin, a Dalhousie University medical student, has put her artistic talents to use in education and medicine by posting her doodles at SketchyMedicine.com